Mkurian99/Symbolic-Semantic-Entropy-Calculator-Basic/README.md

 ## The Motif Dictionary

-The calculator uses **archetypal categories** to detect semantic patterns.
+The calculator uses **archetypal or motif categories** to detect semantic patterns.
 Default example analyzes Genesis 1-3 with categories like:

-- Tree/Axis-Mundi (tree of life, tree of knowledge)
+- Tree/Axis-Mundi (tree of life, tree of knowledge, fruit of life)
 - Waters/Sea (primordial chaos, deep)
 - Light/Fire (cosmic order, day/night)
 - Serpent/Beast (chaos creatures)
 - Divine/Sacred (God, holy, eternal)
-- And more...
+- Etc.

-**To analyze your own text:** Edit the `motif_dict` section (line 110) with categories relevant to your domain.
+Motifs are defined by users and tokens and phrases that index them are assigned to motif categories **To analyze your own text:** Edit the `motif_dict` section (line 110) with categories relevant to your domain.

 ---